lipish/fluix/docs/README.md

 # Using Node.js (if you have http-server installed)
 npx http-server docs -p 8000

-# Then open http://localhost:8000 in your browser
+# Then open http://localhost:8000/pages/index.html in your browser
+# Or http://localhost:8000/ which will redirect to pages/index.html
 ```

 ## Updating Content